Rubegen/Rubegen.github.io/projects/Overdarainbow.md

 summary: A web application for University of Hawaii students and staff to find beautiful outdoor locations and activities to ease their mind from their education.
 ---
  <img class="ui image" src="../images/landing.png">
  Landing Page that I designed with the help of my team.

- The page should provide an overview of the project, what your contributions to the project were, what you learned from this experience, and one or more screenshots.
-It should include a link to the Organization GitHub Page associated with the project for those who want to see the source code and learn more about it.
-All project pages should include at least one screen image.

 ## Touch Grass (Project Overview)